ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 3. If you encounter conflicts, [resolve them](#resolve_a_rebase_conflict).

-5. Repeat the previous step as many times as necessary to complete the rebase operation.
+4. Repeat the previous step as many times as necessary to complete the rebase operation.

-  **Note:** To stop the rebase operation, type `git rebase --abort` and press Enter.
+  To stop the rebase operation, type `git rebase --abort` and press Enter.
+  {: tip}

 ## Resolve a rebase conflict
 {: #resolve_a_rebase_conflict}